OpenNRW/inspire-dcat-de-bridge/README.md

 * Copy the war file to the Tomcat webapps folder
 * Create a context file in the Tomcat host folder

+##### Start Application with embedded Tomcat

+Instead a deployment in an external Tomcat installation it is also possible to start the application in an embedded Tomcat with the Spring Boot Application.
+In the following example the embedded Tomcat will be started on port 8089

+        /usr/bin/java -jar inspire-bridge.war --server.port=8089

 ##### Configuration

 Logging can be configured with the log4j framework (see http://logging.apache.org/log4j/1.2/).
-By default a logfile is created here: tomcat/logs/open-nrw-ci-fassaden.log.
+By default a logfile is created here: /var/log/inspire-bridge/inspire-bridge.log.

-If you build with the env-dev profile, you can set your parameters during build, by including a build.poperties file in the modile base directory.
-Please check the pom.xml to see how parameters are set.
+In general, configuration is done via Spring properties.
 The parameters can be changed after deployment in the file camel-oai-pmh.properties.
+It is also possible to add a configuration file at `/opt/app/inspire-bridge/config/camel-oai-pmh.properties`.
+This is useful in combination with the embedded Tomcat, because the configuration file on classpath is within the war file.
+The properties defined in the configuration file in the classpath will be overridden.

-The available parameters are:
+The available parameters in the camel-oai-pmh.properties file are:

 * oai-pmh.base.url.external: URL that external clients use to access the OAI-PMH interface web application
 * rdf.catalog.base.url: Endpoint where the DCAT-AP.de RDF catalog should be reachable